Your Ostomy Options

 1. Continent Intestinal Reservoir (CIR)

-This operation was devised by Dr. Nils Koch in Sweden in 1969.
+This operation was devised by Dr. Nils Kock in Sweden in 1969.
 It involves removing the colon and rectum and anal canal in the traditional way.
 At that point a pouch is created from the patient’s own small intestine together with an intestinal valve.
 This is not a foreign device or object of any kind but is a doubled layer of small intestine.
 It is then brought as a stoma through the abdominal wall.
 The stoma is a small opening that does not protrude from the abdominal wall.

 Barnett Continent Intestinal Reservoir

-In 1979, Dr. William O. Barnett began making modifications to the Koch Pouch procedure.
+In 1979, Dr. William O. Barnett began making modifications to the Kock Pouch procedure.
 The major modifications include a collar made from a piece of the patient’s own intestine, an isoperistaltic valve and a laternal pouch.
 These modifications attempt to reduce the incidence of the most serious complications of continent intestinal reservoirs, which include slipped valves and fistulas.
 The intestinal valve creates a self-sealing pouch so that stool or gas will not escape.

 Both styles of CIR use catheter insertion (intubate) through the stoma to drain their stool from their pouch.
 The majority report no to little pain associated with intubation with frequency of 2 to 5 times daily.
 Some report more freqent intubation, depending on their own metabolism.